 Modern-day shin guards are made from a variety of synthetic materials like fiberglass, foam rubber, polyurethane, plastic, and metal.

-Of all these material metal and polyurethane are strong but heavy, plastic and foam rubber are light but not strong.
+Of these materials, metal and polyurethane are strong but heavy, plastic, and foam rubber are light but not strong.

 Fiberglass or carbon fiber, on the other hand, is strong and lightweight.